-CS6440: Introduction to Health Informatics — Spring 2018
+CS6440: Introduction to Health Informatics — Spring 2023

-The Spring 2018 semester of the CS6440 class will begin on January 8, 2018.
-This page provides information about the Georgia Tech CS6440 class on Health Informatics relevant only to the Spring 2018 semester.
+The Spring 2023 semester of the CS6440 class will begin on January 9, 2023.
+This page provides information about the Georgia Tech CS6440 class on Health Informatics relevant only to the Spring 2023 semester.
 Note that this page is subject to change at any time.
 Below, you will find a basic form of the course’s calendar, grading criteria, and other information.

 Course Calendar At-A-Glance

 Below is a view of the calendar for the Spring 2023 CS6440 class that focuses on the graded deliverables.
 All of the assignment due dates are on Sundays at 11:59PM Anywhere on Earth time.
 We recommend changing your time zone in Canvas to show the due date in your local time.
 For the COMPLETE course calendar, please see the Full Course Calendar.